-The paper is organized in two main parts: In section 2, we provide as a generic program flow for the coupling of PhreeqcRM with flow and transport simulators together with detailed information on its key API methods.
-In section 3, we present the implementation of PhreeqcRM as reaction engine for the groundwater simulators PHAST [35] and FEFLOW [36] with code verification through two test cases, a 3D (three-dimensional) analytical solution by Sun et al. [37] and the MoMaS (Modeling, Mathematics and numerical Simulations related to nuclear waste management problems) reactive transport benchmark of GdR (Groupement de Recherche) [38].
+The paper has two main parts: In section 2, we provide as a generic program flow for the coupling of PhreeqcRM with flow and transport simulators together with detailed information on the key methods of its API.
+In section 3, we present the implementation of PhreeqcRM as reaction engine for the groundwater simulators PHAST [35] and FEFLOW [36].
+The codes are verified through two test cases: a 3D (three-dimensional) analytical solution by Sun et al. [37] and the MoMaS (Modeling, Mathematics and numerical Simulations related to nuclear waste management problems) reactive transport benchmark of GdR (Groupement de Recherche) [38].

 The PhreeqcRM API